Dumbo, The Flying Elephant at Walt Disney World

 After entering the queue, you’ll head inside a giant circus tent.
 A cast member will ask if you want to play or ride.
 This area is called a “play-while-you-wait” area.

-So if you’re in the area and need a break, this is an excellent spot with air conditioning.
+If you decide to play, the cast member will provide a pager that looks like a circus ticket.
+When the pager goes off, it’s your turn to ride.
+The area is set up like an indoor playground with bleacher-style seating.
+Many parents bring their children back here to let them play.
+So, if you’re in the area and need a break, this is an excellent spot with air conditioning.
 You don’t have to ride Dumbo to take advantage of the play area.

 Of course, if you don’t want to play, inform the cast member, and they’ll let you continue through to the regular line.
 You’ll then head back outside and wait your turn.

 When it’s your turn, you can pick any Dumbo ride vehicle that’s available.
-Kids under the age of seven years old must sit on the inside of the ride.
+Kids under the age of seven must sit on the interior side of the ride.
 A cast member will check that you’re buckled with the lap seatbelt restraint.
+When the ride starts, a joystick lever allows you to move the Dumbo up and down.
+Riders can soar high or stay low if they want.

 Toward the end, all of the Dumbo’s will float to the top and circle a few laps before descending back to the ground.